LANDIS-II-Foundation/Extension-Social-Climate-Fire/Supporting R Code/Mortality/readme.md

     ##
     ## Number of Fisher Scoring iterations: 2

-It seems there is no relationship with climatic water deficit.We can refit the model without it.
+It seems there is no relationship with climatic water deficit.
+We can refit the model without it.

 ``` r